I have a complaint – what can I do?

 4. Disagreements within the church or congregation about church life/worship

-Complaints about church officers, contracts or lettings
+or Complaints about church officers, contracts or lettings

 Contact your local Vicar or Parochial Church Council (PCC).